Randall A. Smith

 Prior to joining Smith & Fawer, Ms. Lowman was primarily responsible for handling cases of numerous businesses and home owners against the Sewerage & Water Board of New Orleans for damages arising from the SELA drainage canal projects in Uptown New Orleans, involving inverse condemnation.
 She continues in this role with our firm.

-Prior to joining Smith & Fawer, Ms. Lowman had significant experience working on cases for a major engineering, procurement and construction firm, and she was an integral member of the defense team that tried the first bellwether case in the FEMA Trailer/Formaldehyde multi-district litigation arising from the use of travel trailers after Hurricane Katrina, obtaining a defense verdict on behalf of the same engineering firm that served as a FEMA contractor.
+Ms. Lowman had significant prior experience working on cases for a major engineering, procurement and construction firm.
+She was an integral member of the defense team that tried the first bellwether case in the FEMA Trailer/Formaldehyde multi-district litigation arising from the use of travel trailers after Hurricane Katrina, obtaining a defense verdict on behalf of the same engineering firm that served as a FEMA contractor.
 In re: FEMA Formaldehyde Products Liability Litigation, MDL No. 07-1873 (E.D.
 La.
 2009).

 Philip is a trial attorney, who started his legal career in New Orleans and then relocated to Los Angeles, California.
 In California, Philip focused on general business litigation, as well as tort litigation.
 Because of his musical background, he was drawn to the entertainment field, in which he has litigated copyright and trademark issues on behalf of artists and writers.
 For the past decade, Phil has also devoted considerable time representing Plaintiffs in Civil Rights’ suits.
 These cases, many of which have been filed in Louisiana, involve such claims as false arrest/excessive force (under the Fourth Amendment), free speech retaliation claims (under the First Amendment), cruel and unusual punishment claims (under the Eighth Amendment), as well as Equal Protection claims against the government.